Going on Leave? Things You Should Know

 N3: Dues not required in order to maintain membership.

 G1: NLTA members must arrange with Johnson Inc. to pay their share of the group insurance premiums.
 Failure to do so will result in termination of insurance.
-If insurance is terminated, the member will be required to apply for coverage, and provide proof of medical insurability subject to policy limitations, should the member wish to resume coverage.
-Should a member take more than 39 weeks of maternity/adoption/parental leave, they must arrange with Johnson Inc. to pay by bank deduction both their share and government’s share of the group insurance premiums for the additional leave period.
+If insurance is terminated, the member will be required to apply for coverage and provide proof of medical insurability, subject to policy limitations, should the member wish to resume coverage.
+Should a member take more than 52 calendar weeks of maternity/adoption/parental leave, they must arrange with Johnson Inc. (709-737-1528 or 1-800-563-1528) to pay by bank deduction both their share and government’s share of the group insurance premiums for the additional leave period.
 Otherwise, if insurance is allowed to lapse during a period of parenthood leave, medical proof of insurability may be required in order to be reinstated in the plan.
 As well, members must contact Johnson Inc. within 31 days of the child’s birth/adoption in order to add a dependent for group insurance coverage.
 Beyond 31 days, an application providing satisfactory medical evidence of insurability will be necessary and approval must be granted by the underwriters.

 G2: NLTA members must arrange with Johnson Inc. to pay by bank deduction both their share and the government’s share (Life, Accidental Death and Dismemberment, and Health plans only) of the group insurance premiums.
 Failure to do so will result in termination of insurance.
-If insurance is terminated, the member will be required to apply for coverage, and provide proof of medical insurability subject to policy limitations, should the member wish to resume coverage.
+If insurance is terminated, the member will be required to apply for coverage and provide proof of medical insurability, subject to policy limitations, should the member wish to resume coverage.

 G3: Payment of group insurance premiums continue to be paid via normal payroll deduction and government’s contribution of their share continues.

 P1: Pension premium is unpaid and no pension service accrues while on leave.
-Members may arrange with the Teachers’ Pension Plan Corporation (TPPC) to purchase lost pension service within 180 days from return to work.
+Members may arrange with the Teachers’ Pension Plan Corporation (TPPC) to purchase lost pension service within 180 days from their return to work.
 If the service time is purchased within this window, the cost is at current contribution rates matched by government.
 After 180 days, the cost is at full actuarial value, which is a significant cost increase.

 P2: Pension premium continues to be paid on the full salary, not the reduced salary, and full pension service accrues.

 Members’ placement on the salary grid is reviewed and changes are made once per year at the beginning of the school year or at the date of initial employment of a member.
-To determine the number of teaching years for salary increments, all teaching days to the date of calculation are totalled and this total divided by 195, which is the number of days in a school year.
+To determine the number of teaching years for salary increments, all teaching days to the date of calculation are added together and this total is divided by 195, which is the number of days in a school year.
 A fraction of half a year or more is required to move to the next step on the salary grid.

 S1: Credited fully as time taught for the period of leave (maximum 58.5 continuous weeks for maternity/adoption/parental purposes) for the purpose of salary increments.